shah-gaurav/dart-sorted-list/README.md

 # Dart Sorted List

-A dart sorted list that keeps its elements ordered in the specified sequence.
+A dart sorted list that keeps its elements ordered according to its `compare` function.

 ## Getting Started